Career growth books for professionals: 8 reads that actually move the needle

 Dimension 2: best professional development books for mindset and resilience

-Career advancement isn’t usually blocked by lack of opportunity.
-It’s blocked by how you interpret setbacks.
+Career advancement is not usually blocked by lack of opportunity.
+It is blocked by how you interpret setbacks.
 A failed project, a missed promotion, or critical feedback sends some professionals into retreat while others see it as data for improvement.
-Carol Dweck’s research shows this difference comes down to your underlying belief system about whether abilities are fixed or can be developed [3].
+Carol Dweck’s research shows this difference comes down to your underlying belief system about whether abilities are fixed or can be developed [2].

 Pro Tip